Review us

 • Pneumonia

 It’s also possible that you have a symptom of another medical condition that causes chest pains.
-Heart pain causes are linked with cardiac conditions such as angina, aortic dissection, cardiomyopathy, pericarditis, myocarditis, etc.
+Chest pain can be attributed to cardiac conditions such as angina, aortic dissection, cardiomyopathy, pericarditis, and myocarditis.

-The best way to figure out what’s causing your chest pain is by talking with a doctor about your symptoms.
+The most effective way to determine the cause of your chest pain is to discuss your symptoms with a doctor

 • Pain that occurs while eating